mpeterv/argparse/README.md

 Error: option '-o' must be used at most 1 time
 ```

+#### Generating usage and help messages

+`get_help` and `get_usage` methods of Parser and Command classes can be used to generate their help and usage messages.

 ## Documentation

-Documentation is not available in the `doc` directory and [online](http://mpeterv.github.io/argparse).
-If argparse was installed using luarocks 2.1.2 or later, it can not be viewed using `luarocks doc argparse` command.
+The tutorial ~~is~~ will be available in the `doc` directory.
+If argparse was installed using luarocks 2.1.2 or later, it can be viewed using `luarocks doc argparse` command.

 ## Testing